bamf2077/userstyles/README.en.md

 ## Introduction

-This repository consists of a bunch of handy user-defined stylesheets with specific purpose, written in [Sass/SCSS](https://sass-lang.com/ "Sass: Syntactically Awesome Style Sheets") language.
+This repository consists of a bunch of handy user-defined stylesheets with various purpose, written in [Sass/SCSS](https://sass-lang.com/ "Sass: Syntactically Awesome Style Sheets") language.

 <br>